bcapzc/azure-spring-graalvm/azure-spring-graalvm-samples/eventhubs/README.md

-# GraalVM Native Image Support Sample of Azure Spring Boot Storage Starter Library for Java
+# GraalVM Native Image Sample of Azure Key Vault Secrets Spring Boot Starter client library

 # Key Concepts

-This code sample demonstrates a sample of how to read and write an Azure blob with Spring Resource abstraction for Azure Storage using the [Azure Spring Boot Starter Storage](https://github.com/Azure/azure-sdk-for-java/blob/azure-spring-boot_3.6.0/sdk/spring/azure-spring-boot-starter-storage).
+This code sample demonstrates how to use Spring Integration for Azure Event Hub as a standard Spring application and as a GraalVM Native Image.

 # Getting Started